catamphetamine/chartogram/README.md

 Tested in Chrome, Firefox and iOS Safari.

+Can work in Edge.

-Won't work in Edge or Internet Explorer.
+For some reason doesn't show the SVG element in Internet Explorer.

 The styles use [CSS variables](https://caniuse.com/#feat=css-variables) which work everywhere except Internet Explorer.